 There are two grating spectrometers, four focal plane assemblies cooled to 125 degrees Kelvin and Cold Optical Bench cooled to ≈190 degrees Kelvin.
 Cooling by Northrup Grumman thermal-mechanical unit.

-The 4-channel, slit-scan spectrometer will measure absorption spectra at wavelengths 1.61, 2.06, and 2.32 μm in sunlight reflected from the land to retrieve total atmosphere-column amounts of CO2, CH4, and carbon monoxide (CO) from GEOstationary orbit (GEO).
+The 4-channel, slit-scan spectrometer will measure absorption spectra at wavelengths 1.61, 2.06, and 2.32 μm in sunlight reflected from the land to retrieve total atmosphere-column amounts of CO, CO2 and CH4 from geostationary orbit.